University of Calabar Teaching Hospital

-University of Calabar Teaching Hospital (UCTH), was established in 1979 to provide tertiary health care through training of undergraduate medical students at the University of Calabar, Calabar.
+University of Calabar Teaching Hospital (UCTH), located in Cross River state, Nigeria, was established in 1979 to provide tertiary healthcare and facilitate training of undergraduate medical students at the University of Calabar, Calabar.
 The facility is located at Calabar in Calabar Municipality Local Government Area of Cross River State, South South, Nigeria.
 UCTH is affiliated with University of Calabar, Calabar.

 Leadership

-UCTH is headed by a Chief Medical Director who is responsible to the Minister of Health.
-In 2019, the Federal Government appointed Prof. Ikpeme A. Ikpeme as the new Chief Medical Director.
+UCTH is headed by a Chief Medical Director who reports to the Minister of Health.
+In 2019, the Federal Government appointed Prof. Ikpeme A. Ikpeme as the Chief Medical Director.

 Location

-The locations of UCTH are as follows:
+The University of Calabar Teaching Hospital (UCTH) operates in the following locations: